teaching-on-testbeds/mlops-chi/index.md

 * specify "staging" as the source environment
 * specify "canary" as the target environment
-* and, specify the version number of the model that is currently in staging
+* and, specify the version number of the model that is currently in staging (e.g. `1` or `3` or whatever is currently deployed)

 Then, run the workflow.